-Despite its age and legacy, Java remains one of the most popular programming languages.
-According to a 2020 Statista report, nearly 68% of software developers around the world use Java as a programming language.
-No wonder Java developers are high in demand.
+Despite its age and legacy, Java remains one of the most popular programming languages to this day.
+According to a 2021 Statista report, nearly 65% of software developers around the world use Java as a programming language.
+No wonder Java developers are high in demand!
 If you are passionate about technology and interested in building a career as Java Developer, look no further.
-In this blog post, we’ll share the Java Developer job description and everything you need to know to become an expert Java professional.
+In this blog post, we’ll give you a full Java Developer job description and everything you need to know to become an expert Java professional.

 Developed first in 1995 by Sun Microsystems, Java is a concurrent, class-based, and object-oriented programming language based on the syntax of C and C++.
-Java is fast, secure, and extremely versatile – hence preferred to develop applications like software design, gaming technology, and web and mobile applications.
+Java is fast, secure, and extremely versatile.
+Thus, it’s preferred to develop applications like software design, gaming technology, and web and mobile applications.
 Java is an excellent choice for cross-platform applications like web applications, Android apps, cloud applications, machine learning environments, and the Internet of Things.

 A Java Developer is a programmer who designs, develops, and manages Java-based applications and software.
-With most large organizations using Java to implement software systems and backend services, a java developer is one of the most sought-after jobs of 2021.
+With most large organizations using Java to implement software systems and backend services, a Java developer is one of the most sought-after jobs today.

-Read on to explore key concepts like Java Developer Job Description, java developer roles and responsibilities, java developer skills, and java developer salary.
+Read on to explore key concepts like Java Developer roles and responsibilities, Java Developer skills, and what a Java Developer salary looks like.

-A developer is responsible for several java developer duties throughout the software development lifecycle, from concept and design to testing.
+A developer is responsible for several Java-related duties throughout the software development lifecycle, from concept and design to testing.
 The developer is required to create user information solutions through the development, implementation, and maintenance of Java-based components and interfaces.

 Java developer roles will vary greatly depending on companies and job positions.
 Here are some typical roles and responsibilities of java developers: